 First Command Advisory Services

 First Command Advisory Services focuses on providing military families with financial planning and investment management services.
-It currently oversees billions of dollars in client assets under management (AUM).
-Ranked as a 2019 Military Friendly Top 10 Brand, this financial advisor firm has more than 170 offices worldwide and many are near military installations.
+It currently has billions of dollars in client assets under management (AUM).
+This financial advisor firm has more than 170 offices worldwide and many are near military installations.

 Certain advisors at the firm can receive third-party sales commissions in addition to client-paid fees, which makes it fee-based.
 A fee-only firm, on the other hand, only receives client-paid fees as compensation.

 First Command Advisory Services has been in business since 1958.
 Today, it exists as a wholly owned subsidiary of First Command Financial Services, Inc. That company is owned by First Command Employee Stock Ownership Plan.
 The firm also offers banking services to customers.

 First Command Advisory Services Client Types and Minimum Account Sizes

 The firm works exclusively with individuals, corporate entities, retirement plans and trusts.
 To establish an investment advisory relationship, you generally need a minimum account balance of $20,000 to $50,000, depending on the program in which you enroll.